-After completing this investigation, students will be able to:
+After completing this investigation, students should be able to:

 Activity Overview and Teaching Materials

-To download one of the PDF or Word files below, right-click (control-click on a Mac) the link and choose "Save File As" or "Save Link As."
+To download one of the image files below, click on the thumbnail to open the full-size image.
+Then, right-click (control-click on a Mac) the full size image and choose "Save File As."
+To download one of the PDF or Word files, right-click (control-click on a Mac) the link and choose "Save File As" or "Save Link As."

-- to Stop and Think Questions (
+- Stop and Think Questions (

 Teaching Notes and Tips

-You can assess student understanding of topics addressed in this Investigation by grading their responses to the Stop and Think questions in Parts B, C, and D.
+You can assess student understanding of topics addressed in this Investigation by grading their responses to the Stop and Think questions.

 State and National Science Teaching Standards